Vicksonhezzy/sport-hobby/README.md

 ### Support

 If you have any problems or questions, go to our Discord channel, where we will help you as quickly as possible: https://discord.com/invite/rFMnCG5MZ7

+NOTE : Token verification was purposely neglected for easy access of test app ✌️